sagemathinc/cocalc-doc/source/chatgpt.rst

 ####################################

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-typeset scientific content with LaTeX
+Typeset Scientific Content with LaTeX
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 You can describe a formula in English and have ChatGPT turn it into a latex formula.
 Sample requests: